Broker Check

 College Planning

-Planning for college expenses can be a tough pill to swallow.
-That is where PathKeeper Financial can help.
-Rena Noe helps her clients understand the advantages of saving for college early and how it is possible to receive an education without going into debt.
+Balancing college savings with all of your other financial demands is never easy.
+That is where PathKeeper Financial can help you understand the advantages of saving for college early and how it is possible to receive an education without going into substantial debt.
+There are many ways to save money for college expenses, but the most commonly used savings program is the 529 Savings Plan.

 A 529 plan is a tax-advantaged savings plan designed to encourage saving for future education costs.
 529 plans, legally known as “qualified tuition plans,” are sponsored by states, state agencies, or educational institutions and are authorized by Section 529 of the Internal Revenue Code.